What is depression?

 - Eating, drinking or sleeping more or less than usual

-- Using alcohol or drugs, or smoking more than usual
+- Using alcohol or drugs more than usual

 - Finding it hard to cope with everyday things

 - Feeling guilty and blaming yourself for things